2025 Montgomery shooting: State

 Alabama governor Kay Ivey requested the Alabama Alcoholic Beverage and Control Board (AABCB) to propose potential changes regarding alcohol policy to improve public safety after the shooting.
 AABCB administrator Curtis Stewart penned a letter to Ivey in which he said that the AABCB would consider prohibiting liquor stores in entertainment districts from selling cups and ice and imposing a limit on the amount of alcohol that special retail licensees were allowed to sell for off-premise consumption by customers.
 Stewart also suggested the Alabama Legislature consider passing legislation which would impose curfews on minors in entertainment districts, restrict giveaways of alcohol during events in entertainment districts by public entities, and to allow the state to suspend or terminate entertainment district designations if public safety standards were believed to not be met.

+Two new initiatives were conducted by the ALEA to curb crime in Montgomery at the direction of Ivey.
+The first was the creation of a new patrol unit, dubbed "Troop Zero", which complimented local police officers in patrolling "Montgomery’s busiest corridors, such as Interstate 65 and Interstate 85.
+A spokesperson for the ALEA said that the patrol unit's task was to "provide a safe environment for citizens and visitors by offering courteous service, enforcing traffic laws and showing zero tolerance for dangerous or criminal behavior" and thanked Ivey for her "steadfast commitment to public safety".
+The second initiative was an expansion of ALEA's Capitol Police Unit's patrol area from just the area surrounding the Alabama State Capitol to key downtown entertainment locations.
+The ALEA also engaged in 12 days of "targeted enforcement within the expanded downtown area", during which they recorded 1,121 traffic enforcement arrests (a combined number of traffic stops and citations issued), two felony arrests, one DUI arrest, and 2,197 total citizen contacts, the latter of which consists of foot patrol engagement, assistance and community interaction.

 National

 Alabama senator Tommy Tuberville said that he was deeply disturbed by the attack and claimed that crime was rampant in Montgomery.
 He called on "city leadership to take responsibility and put an end to this".
 Alabama senator Katie Britt referenced the attack during a Senate oversight hearing with U.S. attorney general Pam Bondi, calling the shooting "horrific".
 Britt questioned Bondi about her interagency work in order to "find solutions" to preventing similar crimes.
 Bondi responded by saying that they were "working nonstop to combat crime" and that the ongoing federal government shutdown had made work more difficult, but that agents were continuing to investigate.

 Tuberville reacted strongly to the release of a shooting suspect on bond, stating that officials were "failing our communities and the victims' families by allowing violent criminals to post bail and roam our streets".
 Tuberville also said that he had spoken to Kash Patel, the director of the FBI, and that Patel was planning on sending agents to Montgomery in order to support law enforcement activities in the city.